 - Preferred presentation type - Authors' and/or presenter names (indicate presenting author and contact details: address, telephone and email).
-Note: Abstract / workshop presenters will be required to fund their own attendance at the conference and should not submit an abstract / workshop submission if this is not possible.
-Scholarships are available however, authors should ensure they are able to fund their own travel if need be - Authors' affiliations - Abstract title - o Abstract as a word document (maximum 300 words) plus a disclosure of interest statement - Short biography of presenter (maximum 50 words).
+Note: Abstract presenters will be required to fund their own attendance at the conference and should not submit an abstract submission if this is not possible.
+Scholarships are available and preference will be given to those who do have accepted abstracts; however, authors should ensure they are able to fund their own travel if need be - Authors' affiliations - Abstract title - Abstract as a word document (maximum 300 words) plus a disclosure of interest statement - Short biography of presenter (maximum 50 words).
 This information will be used by the session chair for introduction purposes and may be published in conference literature